Women rulers in Maya society: Unen Bahlam

 Unen Bahlam (fl. c.
 317) was a queen regnant of the Maya city-state of Tikal in circa 317.
 Although the sex of this ruler has been contested and is not fully confirmed, she is generally assumed to be female.

 Lady of Tikal

 "Lady of Tikal" assumed a leadership role at the age of six but did not rule on her own.
 She co-ruled with an individual named Kaloomteʼ Bahlam in 511-527.
 The daughter of Chak Tok Ichʼaak II, Lady of Tikal was depicted on Stela 23, which was broken and later re-erected incomplete.
-Her relationship to Bird Claw, who may have been her successor is unknown due to problems deciphering the text of Stela 8, but it is important to note that Bird Claw does not carry the Tikal emblem.
+Her relationship to Bird Claw, who may have been her successor is unknown due to problems deciphering the text of Stela 8, but Bird Claw does not carry the Tikal emblem.

 Monuments that refer to the Lady of Tikal are: Stelae 6, 12, and 23.

 Palenque

 Lady Yohl Ikʼnal

 Lady Yohl Ikʼnal took the throne at Palenque in 583 when Kan Bahlam I, the 7th ruler, died and left no heir.
 The relationship between her and the previous king remains undetermined, though she appears to have been either his daughter or sister.
 She ruled for more than 20 years.
 She also carried full royal titles, an uncommon occurrence for women.
 According to the sarcophagus of Kʼinich Janaabʼ Pakal, Yohl Ikʼnal was the mother of Lady Sak Kʼukʼ, making Lady Yohl Ikʼnal the grandmother of Kʼinich Janaab Pakal.

 Lady Yohl Ikʼnal appears on the side of the sarcophagus of Kʼinich Janaab Pakal.